acrodrig/bind/README.md

 - *External*: They work through special objects that connect the HTML to the data objects.
 I think the most popular choice here is [PureJS](http://beebole.com/pure/).
 This is the route chosen by Bind, as it provides the cleanest separation of concerns.
-Another nice library is [BindJS](https://github.com/Xavi-/bind-js).

-In my humble opinion (or maybe not so humble) he first two are ugly solutions.
+In my opinion the first two are fairly convoluted solutions.
 The first one (ERB style) fills HTML with extraneous tags and it does not make the model explicit.
 These seem to be solutions transplanted from the server days.
 The syntax becomes specially nasty once you have to do iteration or conditionals.